plaited/plaited/packages/css/README.md

 # @plaited/css

 This package exports utility functions necessary styling plaited interfaces.
+This package when minified by esbuild comes in at  25.8kb

 ## classNames
 A simple utility to apply & join class names conditionally inline on a node.